Te Deum (Berlioz): Orchestration

 There are differences in the orchestration of the non-choral movements.
-The Prelude calls for a piccolo and 6 snare drums, while the March requires a piccolo saxhorn and 12 harps.
+The Prelude calls for a piccolo and 6 snare drums, while the March requires a Saxhorn and 12 harps.

 List of movements

 Apart from the rarely performed or recorded orchestral Prelude and Marche pour la présentation aux drapeaux (March for the presentation of the colours), there are six movements to this Te Deum, designated by Berlioz as either hymns (Hymne) or prayers (Prière), except for the last movement which he designated as both.
 These are listed below:

 When performed, the Prelude falls between the Tibi omnes and Dignare; the Marche usually comes after the Judex crederis.

 Reception

 After the first performance in London, in 1887 to celebrate Queen Victoria's Golden Jubilee, The Times commented:

 Anton Bruckner, who wrote his own Te Deum in the early 1880s, criticised Berlioz's setting for being too secular, while Camille Saint-Saëns argued that it was well-suited for performance in church.

 The second movement, Tibi omnes, was performed by the Sydney Symphony Orchestra, the Sydney Philharmonia Choir, and select members of the Sing 2001 children's choir to accompany the lighting of the Olympic cauldron in the Opening Ceremony of the 2000 Summer Olympics in Sydney, Australia.